childsj3ATWIT/CloudFinal/README.md

 - Docker Desktop installed

 ### Step 1: Clone the repository
-- Download the project/clone project
+- Download the project/clone the project

 ### Step 2: Build and launch all services
 - Change Directory into the CloudProject folder using "cd CloudProject/"